fagan2888/dv_hw2/README.md

 This part involves collecting the coordinates of the stops associated with a particular route and generating the corresponding json file which stores the coordinates sequentially.

 ### 2. Realtime gtfs parsing
 We make use of the MTA API to retrieve the realtime gtfs feed showing the postion of buses.
+This GTFS feed is then parsed to make it more readable and then converted to csv files.
-This feed is then parsed using We then generate the json files containg the reatime position of the buses.
+We then generate the json files containg the reatime position of the buses.